-- Commissioned salespeople making sales of merchandise outside of employer's place of business.
+- Salespeople on commission (if selling merchandise outside of employer's place of business)

-- Work-study students that are already working for a non-profit employer or local or state government.
+- Work-study students who are already working for a non-profit employer, or local or state government

 NOTE: Different states have different criteria for deciding whether a person can collect unemployment benefits.
 Washington state law requires that people work at least 680 hours within a year to qualify for benefits.
 The Employment Security Department uses the information that employers report each quarter to decide whether laid-off workers meet this requirement.